Mansourx/To-Do-List/README.md

 # To-Do-List
-To Do ListEasy to use Android Application to manage your "to do" tasks. developed using Kotlin
+To Do ListEasy to use Android Application to manage your "to do" tasks. developed using Kotlin.